Jessica Simpson Shares Her Kids’ Heart Melting Reaction To Returning Home After Fire Evacuation

 “They want to know every detail,” Simpson shared, admitting that some of the questions she’s gotten from her son and her daughter included “how milk comes out of mommy, how the baby will actually get here and if my belly button is a speaker to communicate with the baby.”

-Simpson’s latest comments come shortly after the Inquisitr shared that the soon to be mom of three looked completely unrecongizable in a photo of herself and Eric she recently shared on Instagram while all dressed up in her pretty unique couple’s Halloween costume last month.
+Simpson’s latest comments come shortly after the Inquisitr shared that the soon-to-be mom of three looked completely unrecognizable in a photo of herself and Eric she recently shared on Instagram while all dressed up in her pretty unique couple’s Halloween costume last month.

 Shortly before that, the Inquisitr reported that pregnant Jessica was showing off another very different look on social media as she went without a stitch of makeup in another snap posted to her Instagram account.